SukkoPera/OpenC64WarpSpeed/README.md

 First I sticked to the original schematics and routing, then I did a second version with a few improvements.

 ## Functionalities
-OpenC64WarpSpeed, just like the original WarpSpeed, is a 16K cartridge, essentially an updated and expanded successor to the first generation of accelerator cartridges.
 * Fast serial I/O (1541, 1571 and with WarpSpeed v2 also for 1581 floppy disk drives)
 * DOS wedge
 * Monitor (Pi-sign)